Shrijeeth/Nvidia-Nemo-Agent-Toolkit-Agno-Learning/README.md

 ## Ready for the next video?

-- [Lesson 1 README](1_Climate_Agent_Workflow/README.md): run your first NAT agent and serve it.
+- [Lesson 1 README](1_Climate_Agent_Workflow/README.md): run the tool-enabled climate workflow, generate visualizations, and hit the APIs.
-- Upcoming folders: add tools, integrate retrievers, inspect telemetry, plug in evaluators, and connect the official NeMo Agent Toolkit UI.
+- Upcoming folders: deepen observability, integrate retrievers, wire evaluators, and connect the official NeMo Agent Toolkit UI.

 Let’s turn that 60% demo into a production-ready climate assistant.